UnclassedPenguin/bales/README.md

 ## To-do:
-  - when you mess up the -day flag, it still says something about month

   - Add "-today" to list only for the current day
-  - change -dateoton and -datentoo to -asc and -dec
+  - Change -dateoton and -datentoo to -asc and -dec
   - Possibly add Notes column?
   - Add ability to list based on ID number, singular or range (1 or 1-5)
   - Add "-between" to list dates between one and another
   - Add an ability to get average.
 For square/round.
 Maybe by group as well.
 For daily weekly monthly?
     - Think this will be slightly more complicated than I originally thought...
+  - ~~When you mess up the -day flag, it still says something about month~~

 #### v0.3.4